 Chad and Jeremy

 Out of Brian Epstein’s stable of stars, Black’s hits included two Burt Bacharach tunes, “Alfie” and “Anyone Who Had A Heart” Her new autobiography What’s It All About? is a Top Five bestseller in Britain, where she hosted the popular TV show Blind Date for 18 years (quitting in January 2003).
-Her 15th album, Beginnings, is due for release on EMI soon.
+Her 15th album, Beginnings, was released on EMI.

 Before she began writing herself (“Sister Morphine” with Jagger and Richards), she had hits with “This Little Bird” (John D. Loudermilk), “As Tears Go By” (Mick Jagger/Keith Richards) and “Come And Stay With Me” (Jackie DeShannon).
 Her Broken English album began her comeback in 1979, and she is still performing.
 Her autobiography, Faithful, is co-written with David Dalton.